Steve Lansdown: Career

 Educated at Thornbury Grammar School in Gloucestershire and trained as an accountant, Lansdown started Hargreaves Lansdown trading from a bedroom in 1981.

+During the 2008-09 Premiership Rugby season he began bankrolling Bristol Bears rugby club, then known as Bristol Rugby, when it looked to be going out of business.

 In April 2009, he sold a stake of 4.7% in Hargreaves Lansdown for a sum of £47.2million, which he put towards the cost of building Bristol City's new football stadium.
-He was reported in September 2012 to have announced his intention to quit Hargreaves Lansdown in November 2012.
-Lansdown has a holiday home in the South of France.

 According to Hargeaves Lansdown's notifiable director deals, on 7 October 2010 he sold (at 429.00p) 13,560,843.00 shares at a value of £58,176,016.47.

+In 2012 he formalised his ownership of Bristol Rugby.

 In 2013, he also bought basketball club Bristol Flyers.
 As of September 2015 his net worth was reported to be down to $1.88 billion.

 Lansdown sold 2.2% of his shares in Hargreaves Lansdown in April 2020 at a total value of £160 million, which reduced his stake in the firm to 7%.

+In 2017, Bristol Rugby made New Zealand rugby international Charles Piutau the highest paid player in the history of the Premiership on a reported £1million per season contract facilitated by Lansdown.

+In 2018, under his ownership, Bristol Rugby moved their official home ground from the Memorial Ground to the home of Bristol City, Ashton Gate, and officially renamed the team to Bristol Bears.
+The following season they won their first piece of silverware since returning to the top flight of English rugby defeating Toulon 32-19 to win the European Rugby Challenge Cup.

 In August 2020 it was announced that Lansdown would receive £18.6 million in dividends after Hargreaves Lansdown's profits increased by 24% to £378.3 million in the 12 months leading up to 30 June 2020.

+In December 2024, Bristol Bears Women, also owned by Lansdown as part of Bristol Bears, signed Ilona Maher, the most followed rugby union player on social media in the history of the sport on an initial 3-month deal.